-All "Lost" items should be reported to the Student Services Office.
+All "Lost" items should be reported to the Switchboard Operator in Building 11.
 All "Found" items should be turned in to this office as well.
-The Student Services Office will post information on articles/items which have been turned in.
+The Switchboard Operator will post information on articles/items which have been turned in.

-McDowell Technical Community College Performance Measures and Standards
+McDowell Technical Community College Performance Measures and Standards for Performance Funding